collective-soundworks/soundworks/README.md

 ##### Checkin module

-The `Checkin` module allows the client to register on the server and to get an index that we can refer to later (like an ID).
+The `Checkin` module allows the client to register on the server and to get an id (*i.e.* an index) that we can refer to later.
 In some cases, the `Checkin` module could also assign a physical place to the client (for instance if the performance takes place in a theater and that the user has a precise seat), but this is not the case in this example.
-Thus, there are no informations to display, which is why we use the option `dialog: false`.

 ```javascript
 window.addEventListener('load', () => {